 The technique is reserved for individuals experiencing severe asthma.
 It relaxes the respiratory smooth muscles by heating the airwaves within the lungs.
 This method is not widely applied.

 The exercises ensure proper inhalation and exhalation.
-With time, it increases your lung capacity and alleviates symptoms associated with severe asthma.
+With time, it increases your lung capacity and alleviates symptoms associated with severe asthma treatment.
 An occupational therapist or physician will guide you in the breathing exercises.

 In exacerbation of asthmatic attack, it isn’t easy to breathe because the bronchial tubes are narrowed, and the airways are swollen.
 Symptoms associated with exacerbation include agitation, tachycardia, shortness of breath, wheezing, coughing, and hyperventilation.